David Garrison

-David Earl Garrison (born June 30, 1952) is an American actor.
-His primary venue is live theatre, but he is best known as the character Steve Rhoades in the television series, Married... with Children.
+David Earl Garrison (born June 30, 1952) is an American actor and singer.
+He is best known for playing Steve Rhoades on the television series Married... with Children.
 He has also appeared in numerous theatrical roles, particularly that of The Wizard on both Broadway and in many tours of the musical Wicked.

 Early life

 Garrison was born in Long Branch, New Jersey, the son of Earl B. Garrison, a school administrator and Maude B. Garrison, a teacher.

 Garrison graduated from Freehold High School in 1970, where he began his acting career on the school's stage.
+He attended high school with Bruce Springsteen during his freshman year as Bruce graduated in 1967.
 He was inducted in the school's Hall of Fame in 2007.
 Garrison graduated summa cum laude from Boston University's College of Fine Arts in 1974.
-Following graduation, he became a member of the resident company at Arena Stage in Washington, D.C. for several years.
+Following graduation, he became a member of the resident company at Arena Stage in Washington, D.C., for several years.